Get an annual AARP membership for only $9. Offer ends 12/11.

 The Bottom Line on Oticon

-While I think Oticon does a solid job of trying to offer a wide range of price points, the reality is that many people still cannot afford hearing aids.
-Unfortunately, the most seemingly obvious solution, Medicare, doesn’t provide any coverage for hearing aids.
+Unfortunately, the most seemingly obvious solution, Medicare, doesn’t cover hearing aids.
 There is legislation in the works, but that’s a non-starter for now.
 Some private insurance plans cover some of the costs.
 If you are of limited means, your state Medicaid program may be able to help.
-If you’re still working, as many seniors find themselves needing to do, check with your state Vocational Rehabilitation office.
-If you are a veteran and eligible for general VA healthcare, hearing aids, including premium devices like the Opn S, are fully covered, as are accessories.
+If you’re still working, as many seniors need to do, check with your state Vocational Rehabilitation office.
+If you are a veteran and eligible for general VA health care, hearing aids, including premium devices, are fully covered, as are accessories.
 For more information, head to our guide on how to find free or reduced-cost hearing aids.

 Brad Ingrao discussed why hearing aids should be covered by Medicare.